 Ocean Plastic Pollution (OPP) is a serious global problem that must be solved immediately.
 OPP brought more economic, social, and environmental consequences.
-Other countries prevented and did less ocean plastic waste.
-According to the data, OPP from the other countries' management is such as the best lesson for Vietnam.
+Other countries prevented ocean plastic waste.
+According to the data, OPP from the other countries' management is the best lesson for Vietnam.

 Graphic illustration (from Internet platform)